 One common misunderstanding is that Juneteenth marks when the slaves were freed, but that is not true.
 Juneteenth celebrates what is believed to be when the last group of enslaved African Americans learned they had been freed years earlier.

 Celebrations initially began in 1866, but in 2021, after decades of advocating for it to be a national holiday, the United States made Juneteenth an official federal holiday; Utah’s 2022 legislative session made it a state holiday.
-This year’s celebration marks SLCC’s first annual celebration.
+This year’s celebration marks SLCC’s third annual celebration.

 Written by Jerri A. Harwell

-Associate Professor of English, Linguistics, and Writing Studies
+Department Chair and Professor of English, Linguistics, and Writing Studies